Social Media for Collegiate Water Ski Teams

 72% of Millennials are active on Snapchat (Hootsuite, 2016).

 With new “Our Story” or “Groups” features, snapchat is a fun way to engage your audience, and keep people connected.
 Both internal groups and an external messaging team account are great for keeping communication flowing to members and followers.
-It’s important to note that groups can only hold 16 people.
+While there are limits on group sizes, Snapchat has recently expanded to allow more people per group, from 16 to now 32!

 At WMU we use Snapchat to send videos of people’s progress at the lake, and of course have fun with bitmojis.
 You can also make a team account to show off to others.